jaystile/software-engineering-cop/presentations/unix-like/README.md

 ## Compression
 * `tar` : Creates an uncompressed archive to store multiple files behind one file handle.
-  * `tar -zcvf tarfile.tar.gz <directory>` creates a gzipped compressed archive of the tI personally don't like a single file for completions.
-If you want to locally control completion scripts do the following.
+  * `tar -zcvf tarfile.tar.gz <directory>` creates a gzipped compressed archive of the target directcory.

-arget directcory.
   * `tar -zxvf tarfile.tar.gz` Uncompress and unpack the archive in one step.
 * `zip -r filename.zip <directory>` : Creates a compressed archive of the target directory.
   * `less zipfile.zip` to see the zip contents.